 While certainly a niche use, if you want a Canva-like app for editing your images and creating designs to showcase them, BeFunky is easy to recommend.

-BeFunky pricing: Free for very limited features; from $14.99/month for all features.
+BeFunky pricing: Free plan includes basic editing tools; from $14.99/month (billed monthly) for all features.

 The best Canva alternative for print designs